thomas051083/psd-psw/_events/0c-learning-journeys.md

     <td>
       <b>Fireside Chat with PS, MOE</b>
       <br>18 Jul, 3.00pm to 4.30pm, CSC (Seminar Room 2)
-      <br>Are our policies and programmes still in touch with the needs of our citizens?
       <br>Exchange views with PS Chung Han who chairs the Public-Sector Transformation (PST) - Committee for Citizen Engagement and find out how you can role-model the culture of care and contribution as an individual officer.
     </td>
   </tr>